NEVER SAY " JE VEUX " IN FRENCH - Learn this common mistake in French.

 Never say je veux in French when addressing someone.

-Hello everyone, I hope you are well.
+Hello everyone, hope you're well.

-Today, I'm back with a new French video.
+Today I'm back with another French video.

 If you are new to the channel, I am Elisabeth.